 It’s always advisable to provide directions and a visual map of the route in case anyone separates from the group.
 It’s always a good idea if the leader has a motorcycle GPS to make sure the whole group is going in the right direction.

-Another point to be considerate is if there are any tolls along the route.
-Either the leader should carry the toll amount for the whole group to reduce stops at the booth, or each member should be prepared to quickly pay the toll and get back on the road.
+Another point to be considered is if there are any tolls along the route.
+Either the leader should carry the toll amount for the whole group to reduce stops at the booth, or each member should quickly pay the toll and get back on the road.

-The leader of the riding group should be one of the most experienced, if not the most, experienced rider in the group.
-They will be the first person to encounter other traffic going the same direction or oncoming.
-They should know how to respond to other drivers on the road and be prepared to guide the other riding members safely through any situation the group comes across on their journey.
+The leader of the riding group should be one of the most, if not the most, experienced riders in the group.
+They will be the first person to encounter other traffic going in the same direction or oncoming.
+Therefore, they should know how to respond to other drivers on the road and safely guide the other members through any situation the group comes across on their journey.